AzBuilder/terrakube-helm-chart/README.md

 #### 3.2 AWS S3

-Terrakube require an Aws S3 to save the state/output for the jobs and to save the terraform modules when using terraform CLI and it require the following:
+Terrakube require an Aws S3 to save the state/output for the jobs and to save the terraform modules when using terraform CLI, it could be a private bucket.
-- ACL Enable

 To create the Aws S3 you can use the following [terraform module]() (Work in Progress).